-2And Pilate asked him, “Are you the King of the Jews?”
-And he, answering, said to him, “Yes, it is as you say.”
+2And Pilate asked him, “Are you the king of the Jews?”
+And he answered and said to him, “Yes, it is as you say.”

 3And the chief priests accused him of many things.

 4And Pilate asked him again, saying, “Are you not going to answer at all?
 Look how many things they are accusing you of!”